joniles/mpxj/src.net/nuget/mpxj-for-vb.readme.md

 Imports net.sf.mpxj
 Imports net.sf.mpxj.writer

-' The helper class we use later to actually write the file ' selects the file type based on the extension of the ' filename.
-In the example below we'll be generating an MSPDI ' file which we can import into Microsoft Project.
+' In the example below we'll be generating an MSPDI
+' file which we can import into Microsoft Project.
-Dim filename = "/Users/joniles/Downloads/test.xml"
+Dim filename = "example.xml"
+Dim fileformat = FileFormat.MSPDI

 ' Create a simple date format to allow us to easily set date values.
 Dim df = New SimpleDateFormat("dd/MM/yyyy")